The mid-range monster mash: lenses for general photography & portraiture

 24-70mm f/4 for CANON, NIKON mirrorless and SONY

 And if you don’t quite want to spend thousands, you can opt for the f/4 version of the 24-70, which is almost as good, just not as great in the low-light department.
 It will still create the same focal lengths and if your subject is far from the background, you can still achieve very nice subject isolation and bokeh.
-It’s also almost half the size and weight of the 2.8!
-(Nikon f/4 is only available for Nikon mirrorless).
+And it’s also almost half the size and weight of the f/2.8 version!
+(Note: the Canon Version of this lens is a 24-105mm)

 50mm f/1.8 for CANON, NIKON and SONY